 I teach my clients to social-media-proof their business.
 Facebook and Instagram aren’t the be-all and end-all for your business.
 Forums are huge.
 There are many forums out there.
 You can social media proof your business, build your domain authority, and boost your SEO by posting on forums.
 Stop helping Facebook.

 Building your email list is a necessary evil.
 Stop using Mailchimp for landing pages and invest in good email marketing systems.
 I use Flodesk for email marketing.
 It is just $19 a month for life.

-Have used offline methods like attending network meets, meeting people who have common interests and organising workshops while online methods include posting content on Linkedin, YouTube and Facebook primarily.
+I have used offline methods like attending network meetings, meeting people who have common interests, and organizing workshops while online methods include posting content on LinkedIn, YouTube, and Facebook primarily.

 Personal branding tips:

 - Try to solve others’ problems first if they need you (consultancy).

 - Meet relevant and well-known people in the market.